Pura Luhur Batukaru Temple in Bali

 Pura Luhur Batukaru Temple surrounded by cool natural forests, providing a pleasant sightseeing stopover for nature lovers.
 Moreover, the island’s most impressive expanse of rice paddies, Jatiluwih, is within a two-kilometre drive from the temple, making popular stopovers on excursions of Bali tour pacakages to Bali’s central highlands.

-The main structure of Batukaru Temple features a multitude of shrines with tiered roofs, and the complex is filled with ancient structures heavily covered in green moss.
+The main structure of Pura Luhur Batukaru features a multitude of shrines with tiered roofs, and the complex is filled with ancient structures heavily covered in green moss.
 The walled compounds contain several shrines, as well as high 'meru' towers, and 'bale' pavilions with unmistakably ancient Balinese features, such as the dark grass roofs and intricate wall carvings.

 There are different courtyards inside the complex, sparsely positioned and on different elevations, connected through a series of flowering gardens and statue-lined steps.
 Within the main temple courtyard there is a freshwater spring that serves as the holy water source for prayers and ceremonies.
 Another separate spring serves cleansing and purification rituals.

 Mount Batukaru as a whole is considered a sacred site and the misty slopes of the heavily forested mountain enhances its spiritual vibe.
 The temple complex is frequented by visitors on any given day; however several parts of the temple’s inner sanctum remain off-limits to non-pilgrims.
 The temple is devoted to the Hindu god Mahadeva, considered the master of the air, water and plants.
 The 11th century Pura Luhur Batukaru Temple shares the cool and quiet upland vicinity of the Wongaya Gede farming community in the Penebel Village of Tabanan regency.